Narcissistic personality disorder: Narcissistic supply

 Narcissistic supply was a concept introduced by Otto Fenichel in 1938, to describe a type of admiration, interpersonal support, or sustenance drawn by an individual from his or her environment and essential to their self-esteem.
 The term is typically used in a negative sense, describing a pathological or excessive need for attention or admiration that does not take into account the feelings, opinions, or preferences of other people.

 Narcissistic rage

 The term narcissistic rage was a concept introduced by Heinz Kohut in 1972.
 Narcissistic rage was theorised as a reaction to a perceived threat to a narcissist's self-esteem or self-worth.
 Narcissistic rage occurs on a continuum from aloofness, to expressions of mild irritation or annoyance, to serious outbursts, including violent attacks.

-Narcissistic rage reactions are not necessarily limited to NPD.
+Narcissistic rage reactions are not necessarily limited to narcissistic personality disorder.
 They may also be seen in catatonic, paranoid delusion, and depressive episodes.
-It was later suggested that narcissistic people have two layers of rage; the first layer of rage being directed constant anger towards someone else, with the second layer being self-deprecating.